jnozzi/cocoadev.com/markdown/NSDataCategory.md

 ----

-Yes, it should be replaced with stringWithCString:encoding:, but don't forget to null-terminate chars in this case: char chars[charsLen] => char chars[charsLen+1]; then add chars[charsLen] = '\0'; before stringWithCString:encoding: -- General/DmitryChestnykh
+Yes, it should be replaced with stringWithCString:encoding:, but don't forget to null-terminate chars in this case: char chars[charsLen] => char chars[charsLen+1]; then add chars[charsLen] = '\0'; before stringWithCString:encoding: -- DmitryChestnykh

 ----

-Couldn't we also use General/[NSString alloc] initWithBytes:chars length:sizeof(chars) encoding:NSASCIIStringEncoding] autorelease] ?
+Couldn't we also use [NSString alloc] initWithBytes:chars length:sizeof(chars) encoding:NSASCIIStringEncoding] autorelease] ?

 This would avoid the need to do a copy.